lukeacl/bsky-push/README.md

 - `docker-run.sh` - Runs in Docker interactively
 - `docker-deploy.sh` - Deploys and runs in Docker as a daemon
 - `docker-stop.sh` - Stops a previously deployed daemon

+## Support

+Support is limited.
+If you know your way around a terminal, npm and node, and Docker, you'll probably be ok!
+If you get too stuck you'll find me on Bluesky, [@lukeacl.com](https://bsky.app/profile/lukeacl.com).

 ## Contributing